 Foothills Elementary currently has students enrolled in Kindergarten through sixth grade.

 - The school features self-contained classrooms with exterior windows and interior hall skylights.
-A media center, multipurpose center, cafeteria, stage and an up-to-date computer lab complete this modern, attractive facility.
+A media center, multipurpose center, cafeteria, and stage complete this modern, attractive facility.

 - A delicious, nutritious lunch is prepared in our kitchen daily.